kahlil/node-worklog/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
-v0.1.0: Initial release.
+v0.1.4: Added tests and did some light refactoring. v0.1.0: Initial release.

 ## License